 Platforms: VidCruiter, myInterview, HireVue, Spark Hire, interviewstream, Harver

 Find a quiet space free of distractions and with a neutral background.
 If you share the space, let people know ahead of time and post signs as a reminder.
-If you need a quiet space on campus, NCA has rooms available in our main office that can be reserved via Handshake.
-Availability of rooms is dependent on current health guidelines and office staffing.
+If you need a quiet space on campus, NCA has rooms available during business hours in our main office that can be reserved via Handshake.
 Consider the room lighting; it is best to have front lighting so you appear brighter on camera.

 Even though only your head and shoulders are likely to appear on camera, treat virtual interviews like in-person interviews: dress professionally from head to toe and be mindful of your posture, which can convey confidence and interest (or a lack thereof).

 Test your connection, audio, and video in advance to avoid unexpected technical issues.
 Ensure you have a strong internet connection and are near the router (or use a hardwired connection if possible).
 Depending on the platform you are using, adjust your username to be your full name.
 Close other programs on your computer before your interview to limit noise and alerts.
 Always have a second device (back-up plan) in case anything goes wrong.
 If there is a glitch in technology for either you or the interviewer, try not to panic.
 Take a moment to try to reconnect with the interviewer, and if that is not possible, try to connect using a secondary device (phone, tablet, etc).